Skip to main content

 The "authToken" property identifies the current session.

-• The purpose of this action is for an application to troubleshoot issues with transactions, such as an application creating multiple sessions and accidentally using the wrong transaction ID with the wrong session.
+• This action can be used to troubleshoot issues with transactions, such as an application creating multiple sessions and accidentally using the wrong transaction ID with the wrong session.

 • This action does not support pagination because the number of active transactions in a session is unlikely to grow larger than a few transactions.

-• If the account has administrative privileges, "listTransactions" returns all transactions.
+• If the logged-in account has administrative privileges, "listTransactions" returns all transactions.

 • The list can be filtered by the "username" property to include transactions only from specific sessions.